ashah43/GeographyTrivia/README.md

 To run this game, make sure you have expo and node installed.       //npm install

-Then, to run the code use the line below npx expo start
+Then, to run the code use this line:    npx expo start

 Have fun!